-'Sometimes when we argue and I shout at my partner she is scared of me'
+'Sometimes when we argue I shout at her.
+She is scared of me'

-'I slapped her once and I promised myself it would never happen again - but I hit her again...'
+'I slapped her once and I promised myself it would never happen - but it did...'

 'I get angry with her and I totally lose it...'

-Do you recognise yourself in any of that?
+Do you recognise yourself in any of this?
 Are you concerned that your behaviour towards your partner is costing you your relationship?
-Are you worried your children are witnessing too many arguments between their parents?
+Are you worried your children are witnessing too many arguments?